 Say What You Learn In Your Own Words

-The best way to check if you understand what you’ve learned or not is to say what you’ve repetition in your own words.
+The best way to check if you understand what you’ve learned or not is to say what you’ve repeated in your own words.
 You can ask your roommate to listen to you or do it by yourself.
 If you can explain difficult things using words and constructions that aren’t used in your textbook or your summary, you understand what you’ve learned.

 Find Connections Between Things